• Home

 Installation Notes

 On Windows we strongly advise to use our pre-configured installation.
-If you want to use the original installation instead, please make sure to follow the steps below to correctly configure WXtoImg.
+If you want to use the original installation instead or you use Linux, please make sure to follow the steps below to correctly configure WXtoImg.
 If not configured correctly, WXtoImg will crash!

 Configuring Original Installation